dhieff73/springboot-mysql-vault/README.md

 `kubectl create serviceaccount vault-auth`

-##  Create MYSQL deployment and  the spring boot deployment with secrets injection
+##  Create MYSQL  and  the spring boot deployments and services with secrets injection
 Now we have to move to app-deploys directory

 `cd app-deploys`